-\myparagraphb{B-rep Datasets.} Datasets containing 3D models in the B-rep format have grown in number over the last several years.
+B-rep 3D datasets have grown in number over the last several years.
 These include synthetically created datasets with class labels, such as FabWave~\cite{atin2019:fabsearch}, SolidLetters~\cite{jayaraman2021uvnet}, and MFCAD~\cite{cao2020:gnn}, as well as datasets of human designed 3D models without canonical class labels, such as ABC~\cite{koch2019:abc}, Fusion 360 Gallery~\cite{willis2022joinable, lambourne2021brepnet, willis2020fusion}, Automate~\cite{jones2021automate}, and DeepCAD~\cite{wu2021deepcad}.
 Our \datasetName, to the best of our knowledge, is the first dataset to contain human-designed 3D models in the B-rep format across a standard set of classes (e.g. tables, chairs etc).